 Neuromuscular Therapy is a modality of massage therapy that aims at using massage to make you better.
-It's all about HOW the massage techniques are used; to engage properly with the body and mind, to make lasting changes.
+It's all about HOW the massage techniques are used; engaging properly with the nervous system to make lasting changes.

 NMT is direct and targeted to the right muscles.
 It is often gentle but can be intense.
 However, it is never painful.

-NMT improves circulation, releases trigger points, frees trapped nerves, loosens fascia, stretches short muscles and strengthens weak muscles, and (importantly) relaxes you.
+NMT improves circulation, releases trigger points, frees trapped nerves, loosens fascia, stretches short muscles and strengthens weak muscles, and (importantly) aims at relaxing you.